topseed/meta-admin-ex/DOCKERs3.md

 		cat ~/Caddyfile
 		caddy &

+So far we started the free Codiad IDE in the container.

- Now open your browser (Chrome is best, it supports QUIC and so does Caddy), by going to http://YOUR-HOST-IP:8080
+3. Now open your browser (Chrome is best, it supports QUIC and so does Caddy), by going to http://YOUR-HOST-IP:8080

 - From the browser, make a new project 's3' in folder 's3' - and click 'install'.